alizabrownie/LCDM/README.md

 footerLinks.js - these are the simple scripts for the footer popups<br/>
 submit.js - this is the script for the random number generator and is called upon when "discovering your doom" <br/>

-Other than that, just images and google tags.
+Other than that, just images and google tags ... and ... other stuff, _nostalgic_ stuff

 **The live website version is kept up to date with the master branch.**